paritytech/polkadot-sdk/README.md

 [![PolkadotForum](https://img.shields.io/badge/Polkadot_Forum-e6007a?logo=polkadot)](https://forum.polkadot.network/)
 [![Polkadot-license](https://img.shields.io/badge/License-GPL3-blue)](./polkadot/LICENSE)

 Implementation of a node for the https://polkadot.network in Rust, using the Substrate framework.
-This directory currently contains runtimes for the Polkadot, Kusama, Westend, and Rococo networks.
+This directory1 currently contains runtimes for the Polkadot, Kusama, Westend, and Rococo networks.
 In the future, these will be relocated to the [`runtimes`](https://github.com/polkadot-fellows/runtimes/) repository.